 Example of Standard Cost

 There is a company manufacturing watches.
 At the beginning of the year, the company calculated the cost of the production of the watches by considering the past trends and the expected future conditions of the market.
-It is expected that in the coming year the company will produce 5,000 units of watches.
+In the coming year the company will likely produce 5,000 units of watches.

-Also, it is expected that the standard direct material cost per unit will be $100, the standard labor cost per hour will be $ 20, the standard variable overhead cost is $15 per hour and the standard fixed cost is $100,000.
-Total hours that would be required for producing one unit are 10 hours.
+Also, it is expected that the standard direct material cost per unit will be $100, the standard labor cost per hour will be $ 20, the standard variable overhead cost is $15 per hour, and the standard fixed cost is $100,000.
+The total hours that would be required for producing one unit are 10 hours.
 Find the standard cost of the company.